wtsi-medical-genomics/snoopy/README.rst

 FAQs
 ====

-On Linux, Failed building wheel for cryptography
+On Ubuntu, Failed building wheel for cryptography
 ------------------------------------------------

 Snoopy requires the python package paramiko which in turn requires cryptography.
 According to `this stackoverflow question <http://stackoverflow.com/questions/22073516/failed-to-install-python-cryptography-package-with-pip-and-setup-py>`_ in order to install cryptography on Debian and Ubuntu you must first::